Product

 Where the framework breaks down

-Three places the agent architecture is not the right answer either.
+Three places the AI agent architecture is not the right answer either.

-If the five axes only ever told the reader "buy the agent," the framework would be a sales tool wearing analytical clothing.
-Three honest cases where even a well-built agent loses to the alternative:
+If the five axes only ever told the reader "buy the AI agent," the framework would be a sales tool wearing analytical clothing.
+Three honest cases where even a well-built AI agent loses to the alternative, and where the ai agents vs chatbots comparison lands differently than the general case:

 Sources & references